Quranic studies

 Quranic studies is the academic study of the Quran, the central religious text of Islam.
 Like in biblical studies, the field uses and applies a diverse set of disciplines and methods, such as philology, textual criticism, lexicography, codicology, literary criticism, comparative religion, and historical criticism.

-The beginning of modern Quranic studies began among German scholars from the 19th century.
+A fragment showing part of Surat Ta-Ha; The Sanaa palimpsest is one of the oldest Quranic manuscripts in existence.
+The most comprehensive and oldest Quranic text, containing subtext that some researchers say points to the textual development of the Quran.